fy23-art/Pharmaceutical-Payments-Analysis/README.md

 # Pharmaceutical-Payments-Analysis
-Pharmaceutical Payments and Physician Prescribing Behavior in the United States
+Pharmaceutical Payments & Physician Prescribing Behavior in the United States

 The United States healthcare system is characterized by expenditures that significantly exceed those of other developed nations.
 In 2023, healthcare spending accounted for 17.6% of the US GDP1, a proportion that is